CalebTalley2024/CS3013_Project_4/project4/README.txt

 Workload struct, a linked list.
 The node struct for Workload_Stats is called job_stats.
 Now that the explanation of how the linked lists are made is done, further explanation is needed to explain the different fields of each struct.

+For PRIO statistics specifically, we decided to use HashMaps for storing our data.
+Each entry of hte hashmap represents a unique prioirity levels statistics.
+For each of these hashmaps, we calculate the average for the required statstics and print out the required output.

 typedef struct Workload{
     Job *head;